 Incorporation proponents should plan on collecting at least 10% to 15% more signatures than the minimum requirement to compensate for invalid signatures.

 B. Application to LAFCO

 Once the petitions are verified, proponents must prepare a LAFCO application.
 The application must include:

-• A map and legal description of the boundaries of the proposed incorporation area;
+- A map and legal description of the boundaries of the proposed incorporation area; - Justification for the proposal;